mnot/I-D/uri-get-off-my-lawn/draft.md

 # Best Current Practices for Standardizing Structured URIs

-Best practices differ depending on the URI component.
+Best practices differ depending on the URI component, as described in this section.

 ## URI Schemes